spatialos/online-services/docs/content/services-packages/analytics-pipeline/local.md

 ## Deploy locally

 In the beginning of this section you will need to note down a few values.
-We have labelled these `{{in_double_curly_brackets}}`, and will refer back to them afterwards.
+We have labelled these in `{{double_curly_brackets}}`, and will refer back to them afterwards.

 1\.
 Navigate to [the Service accounts overview](https://console.cloud.google.com/iam-admin/serviceaccounts) in the IAM section within the Cloud Console for your Google project, and: